The Hardest Boulder Problems in the World

 Daniel Woods, Dai Koyamada, & Nalle Hukkataival

-Just going off of these two metrics it’d be easy to make the case for either Daniel Woods, Dai Koyamada, or Nalle Hukkataival as the top boulderer of all time.
+Just going off of the two charts above, it’d be easy to make the case for Daniel Woods, Dai Koyamada, or Nalle Hukkataival as the best boulderer of all time.
 They have racked up more hard ascents and FAs than anyone else.

 Daniel Woods has the most hard ascents and second most hard FAs.